danielbachhuber/Assignment-Desk/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.3 =
+* Manage Posts - Can filter by assignment_status
+* Manage Posts - Can filter by eligible contributor types
+* Manage Posts - Added an eligible contributor types column.
+* Added default terms in custom taxonomies on plugin activation.
+* Remove user_type id from all users if term is deleted.
+* Added a simple dashboard widget that shows pending assignments.
+* Users can accept or decline pending assignments.

 = 0.2 =
 * Enable pitch forms, add a form to any post or page, and allow the following fields: title, description, category, tags, location, volunteer for roles